naseralemi12/Lab10_Starter/README.md

 - Example API endpoints for retrieving and adding data
 - Basic HTML and CSS for a simple front-end
 - Text to speech feature or speech senthesis
+- when the text is being read by the speech, the imoji mouth moves as well
+- its fully responsive
+- apis are used for the conffetti, speech, voice and other features

 ## Installation